 There is a NOAA Tides and Currents station located at the Burlington-Bristol Bridge.

-DRRC holds open rowing sessions on most weekend mornings in the spring, summer and fall.
+DRRC holds open rowing sessions for experienced rowers on most weekend mornings in the spring, summer and fall.
 During the winter, we move to the ergs!

 Additional rowing opportunities and social events can be found on the calendar below!